 What is the Role of a Registered Dietitian?

-A Registered Dietitian (RD) is a healthcare professional who has completed an accredited undergraduate program that meets the academic requirements of the American Dietetic Association.
+A Registered Dietitian (RD) is a healthcare professional who has completed an accredited undergraduate program that meets the academic requirements of the Commission on Dietetic Registration.
 As a part of their training, dietitians receive instruction in areas of medical disease - including heart disease, diabetes, kidney disease, cancer, and diseases of the gastrointestinal tract – and the diet therapy/ nutritional care specific to these conditions.
 After completing a training component and successfully passing a written registration examination, a dietitian is permitted to use the title Registered Dietitian.
 The RD must participate in continuing education to maintain their registered status and to stay abreast of new information and treatments.

 What Can a Registered Dietitian Do For Me?